bitwuzla/bitwuzla/README.md

 ## Build and Installation Instructions

-Bitwuzla can be built on Linux and macOS.
-Windows support is planned and WIP.
+Bitwuzla can be built on Linux, macOS.
+For Windows, it can be built using MSYS2 or cross-compiled via Mingw-w64.

 For detailed build and installation instructions see [docs/install.rst](docs/install.rst).